When I was a little kid I decided I was going to be a tramp.

 In this way, among others, I gained a thirst for the tramping life (AKA Waltzing Matilda).
 Maybe by way of awkward solidarity with all swaggies, drowned or just plain left out: I’ll come a-waltzing with you, Russian Jack.

+I’m not sure exactly what the title means, if anything.
 I did once have a wonderful night tramp under an enormous, glowing moon, which flood-lit the Cornish clifftops.

 And I do tend to wake late on a tramp, and then dawdle along looking at clouds, talking to the flora and taking many photos; which often means I finish the day’s walk by moon- or torch-light.